slashingweapon/as-perod/Arducian Charger.md

 Advancement: —
 Level Adjustment: —

-==Description==
+## Description

 Arducian chargers are more than just light warhorses: they are exemplars of their kind.
 Legend says their grandsires drank from the well of life, and thereby passed increased vigor to subsequent generations.
-They are bred only in the area surrounding [[Arducia]], mostly for the royal families and imperial guards.
+They are bred only in the area surrounding [Arducia](Arducia.html), mostly for the royal families and imperial guards.
 Although only slightly larger than light warhorses, they are renowned for their frightening strength and seemingly endless stamina.
 An Arducian charger is a significantly superior animal compared to most heavy warhorse.
 Most Arducians are dappled, while a few are solid colors with socks or star markings.
 Black Arducians are exceedingly rare, and can fetch over 1000g.

 A warhorse can fight while carrying a rider, but the rider cannot also attack unless he or she succeeds on a Ride check.